Theresa Eslund

-Theresa Eslund (née Nielsen; born 20 July 1986) is a Danish professional footballer who plays as a defender for Brøndby IF in the Danish Elitedivisionen and the Danish national team.
+Theresa Eslund (née Nielsen; born 20 July 1986) is a Danish former professional footballer who played as a defender for Brøndby IF in the Danish A-Liga and the Danish national team.
+She is currently the Brøndby IF Head of Player Development.

 Eslund previously played for Reign FC of the American National Women's Soccer League, Melbourne City of the Australian W-League, and Vålerenga in Norway's Toppserien.
 She was named Danish Women's Footballer of the Year in 2012.
+Eslund announced her player retirement in 2021, after more than 20 years as a footballer.

 Early life

 Raised in Valby, Eslund began playing football at age six on a team known as Rikken.

 Club career

 Brøndby IF, 2009–2016

 In 2012, Eslund was named Danish Women's Footballer of the Year after helping Brøndby IF to a league and cup double.